dkapesa/AI-Verification-Copilot/README.md

 ## Key Engineering Patterns

-This project intentionally demonstrates several backend engineering patterns commonly used in production systems:
+This project intentionally demonstrates several backend and applied AI engineering patterns commonly used in production-minded systems:

 - **Layered Architecture**
-Separates API routing, business logic, persistence, and tooling layers.
+  Separates API routing, validation, persistence, workflow logic, and tooling concerns.

 - **Registry Pattern**
   The tool registry allows new fraud detection tools to be added without modifying API endpoints.

 - **Service Layer Pattern**
-Tool execution logic is separated from the API layer to keep endpoints simple.
+  Tool execution and workflow logic are separated from the API layer to keep endpoints thinner and easier to maintain.

 - **Structured Tool Outputs**
-All tools return standardised result objects to simplify aggregation and analysis.
+  All tools return standardised result objects to simplify downstream aggregation, persistence, and analysis.

 - **Parallel Execution**
-Fraud tools run concurrently to minimise response latency as the system scales.
+  Fraud tools run concurrently to reduce latency as the number of checks grows.

 - **Persistence-First Operational State**
-Tool results, AI reviews, and audit activity are persisted so the frontend can reload the latest operational state instead of depending only on per-session browser state.
+  Tool results, AI reviews, and audit activity are persisted so the frontend can reload the latest operational state instead of depending only on in-memory or per-session browser state.

 ---